Crispy Chicken Fingers are not just for kids. I use Panko style gluten free bread crumbs (Japan’s secret ingredient for crunch.) The taste is awesome.

-When eating out in restaurants, the chicken fingers are usually cooked in a shared frier and coated in a batter.
+When dining out in restaurants, the chicken fingers are usually cooked in a shared frier and coated in a batter containing wheat flour.
 Definitely not gluten-free.
 And, of course, they’re deep fried in a huge vat of oil.
-Not so good for your health.
+Not so good for you.

 Which is the healthiest oil for frying?